Sparen/RandomSpellcardGenerator/README.md

 <code>-s (--strict)</code>: will not allow default generation<br>
 <code>-l (--list-names)</code>: list all possible names

+Please credit this generator if you use it for a project.

 ## Supported Characters ##

 Please note that the names you type in are the ones in quotes.
 Any of the names in quotes is acceptable.
 Try to use the first one, however.<br>